 Because pH measurements can be made so simply, and because they can tell so much about the past and future reactions of water, they are routinely made in water quality studies.
 Sudden changes in pH values serve as warning signals that water quality may be adversely affected through the introduction of contaminants.

-APPLICATION: Drinking, surface, and saline waters, swimming pool water; domestic and industrial wastes.
+Drinking, surface, and saline waters, swimming pool water;

-METHOD: The various pH indicators exhibit a specific color

-change over a narrow pH range.
-The color changes are

-measured colorime trically.
+The various pH indicators exhibit a specific color change over a narrow pH range.
+The color changes are measured colorime trically.

 Sample should be analyzed immediately after collection.